Daemon (computing): Windows

 However, any Windows application can perform the role of a daemon, not just a service, and some Windows daemons have the option of running as a normal process.

-Classic Mac OS and macOS
+Mac

-On the classic Mac OS, optional features and services were provided by files loaded at startup time that patched the operating system; these were known as system extensions and control panels.
-Later versions of classic Mac OS augmented these with fully fledged faceless background applications: regular applications that ran in the background.
+In classic Mac OS, optional features and services were provided by system extensions and control panels – files loaded at startup time that patched the operating system.
+Later versions of classic Mac OS augmented these with faceless background applications: regular applications that ran in the background.
 To the user, these were still described as regular system extensions.